WellyZhang/LearningGit/README.md

 ## Introduction

-This repo contains the notes I made while learning the Git command-line tool from [Liao Xuefeng's blog](http://www.liaoxuefeng.com/wiki/0013739516305929606dd18361248578c67b8067c8c017b000).
+This repo contains the notes I made while learning the Git command-line tool from [Liao Xuefeng's blog](http://www.liaoxuefeng.com/wiki/0013739516305929606dd18361248578c67b8067c8c017b000) and [Git Tutorial](https://www.atlassian.com/git/tutorials/).
 Git is an advanced distributed version control tool that enables release, cooperation and evolution.
 Mastering Git really helps boost the productivity and maintain the software.

 A Git command cheatsheet by Tower is also provided here for your reference.

-## Commands
+## Basics

 ### Install Git